Susanta2102/Adaptive-Image-Preprocessing-Pipeline-for-IOPA-X-rays/README.md

 - Evaluation metrics and summary statistics
 - Comprehensive processing results (all saved automatically)

-**Note**: The pipeline runs in non-interactive mode by default, automatically saving all visualizations without requiring manual plot window closure.

 ### Execution Results Summary
 **Successfully executed on conda environment with Python 3.10:**